guilleavi/freezer-stock-monorepo/README.md

 # Getting Started with Freezer Stock

-Freezer Stock is a little tool that notifice you when a product in your freezer is closed to expire.
+Freezer Stock is a small tool that notifies you when a product in your freezer is about to expire.

 ## Available Scripts